 It snowed here last week.
 Can you believe it!?!
+(Bring on my Mulled Wine recipe!!)
 Nothing stuck around for long, but in my book, mid-October is too early for the white stuff.
 Not being a huge fan of winter, I was not happy to see those fluffy flakes.

 So to kick off this cozy season, today I’m sharing a recipe for Mulled Wine.
 I can’t believe that in seven years of blogging, this is my first post about how to make Mulled Wine.
 What’s wrong with me!?!

 Earlier this week I was watching Matt Bellassai’s Whine About It.
 (Side note: If you haven’t watched this web series, do yourself a favor and go back and check out the first season.
 I should mention that there is some foul language and off color humor in case that might offend you.)
 In this episode I watched, Matt was sipping on mulled wine, and immediately I knew I had to whip up a batch.

 How Do you Make Mulled Wine?